 What are your dreams for Tūhoe in the future?

 I see a strong group of people moving forward as modern Māori.
 Yes, this means adapting to modern technologies but it also means we will retain our mana, our culture, our whakapapa as Ngāi Tūhoe.
 I think our beautiful new building is such a cool metaphor for this idea and for this dream.

 What does being Tūhoe mean to you and how does it inform your work?

 Being Tūhoe means knowing where I come from, and knowing my whakapapa.
 That’s something my pāpā taught me.
 My Tūhoetana allows me to bring a unique perspective to everything I do, particularly in my university studies.
 Here in Wellington not everyone can say they grew up amongst the mountains of Te Urewera, not everyone can share experiences of whaikōrero, weaving harakeke and witnessing Tūhoe history in the making.

 What have you enjoyed the most so far at uni?

 Im finding Cultural Anthropology really interesting – it’s about studying the cultures of people around the world, and asking questions about poverty and inequality and whether we can fix these issues.
 My lecturer this trimester is Jeff Sissons, who did his PhD studies based in Waimana, and wrote a book about it.
 After the first lecture I went and introduced myself: ‘Kia Ora I’m Kahu and I’m from Waimana!’
 That was cool.

 Name one thing you love and why?

 I love photography.
 I think it’s an exciting challenge for me to try and capture something about my subject through a single still shot.
-That’s why I loved doing my photography board on the tamariki of Tuhoe last year.
+That’s why I loved doing my photography on the tamariki of Tuhoe last year.
 Trying to describe how I see my iwi was an interesting process.

 What is one of your best memories of being in Te Urewera?